 The Commonwealth Flotilla was making history as this was the biggest flotilla ever to have sailed up the river with over 250 boats of all shapes and sizes taking part.
 As we left Greenock behind and boat after boat appeared on the horizon I started to get my first real visual understanding of the scale of the event.

-One of the reasons I love Glasgow is the vast amount of free things on offer.
-From attractions to tours there is always something to do and it is the perfect city for those on a budget
+One of the reasons I love Glasgow is the vast amount of free things to do.
+From attractions to tours, there is always something to do and it is the perfect city for those on a budget

 Widely advertised are the big museums and parks which offer amazing experiences and there is a reason that they are so popular.
 However, there are also plenty of lesser known gems in the city that are equally deserving of a visit and offer a more unique experience.

-This guide is my list of ten alternative places and tours that are free and in my opinion worthwhile.
+If you are looking for something alternative to do in Glasgow, then this guide lists ten places and tours that are free and in my opinion worthwhile.
 As with everything in my travel blog I have visited them all and I'm happy to provide any more information you need although I've included all the links to the appropriate websites.

 Entering the enchanted grounds of Caol Ruadh Sculpture Park feels a bit like stumbling out of a rabbit hole into a strange world beyond.
 Around every corner is something mysterious and wonderful, sometimes natural, sometimes man made but always a delightful surprise.